 All applicants must complete a Direct graduate PLUS Master Promissory Note (MPN).
-In addition all new borrowers must complete a graduate PLUS Entrance Interview.
+In addition all new borrowers must complete a graduate PLUS Entrance Counseling.
 You will need your Federal PIN to complete both at StudentLoans.gov.

 2014-2015 Estimated Undergraduate Student Budget

 |Tuition and Fees||$32,340||$32,340||$32,340|

 |Room and Board||$12,900||-||-|

 |Room and Board||-||$1,600||$8,670|